WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 | Floor4, static3     | 24s      | 3.08G | Texture-less, single room             | Rosbag |
 | Floor1, dynamic     | 55s      | 5.43G | Motion blur, dynamic workers          | Rosbag |

-- Floor1 is a segment from the raw sequence and does not contain tf messages.
-You can use the transformations from other sequences.
+- The Floor1 sequence is a segment of the raw data and does not contain tf messages.
+Transformations from other sequences can be used.

 ## Hardware

-Include a RealSense L515 camera and a Ouster OS0-128 lidar.
-See our paper for more information about these sensors.
+The dataset was collected using a RealSense L515 camera and an Ouster OS0-128 LiDAR.
+Further details about the sensors can be found in our paper.

 <p align="center">
   <img src="figure/camera.png" alt="camera" height="250"> <img src="figure/lidar.png" alt="lidar" height="250">